The Simpsons Movie: Plot

-After finishing a concert at Lake Springfield, Green Day tries to engage the audience in a discussion about the environment, but they refuse to listen and throw garbage at them.
+After finishing a concert at Lake Springfield, Green Day tries to engage the audience in a discussion about the environment, but they refuse to listen and throw garbage at the band.
 The pollution in the lake erodes the band's barge, causing them to drown.
-During their memorial, Grampa Simpson has a spiritual experience and prophesies that a disaster will befall Springfield, which only Marge takes seriously.
 Concerned about the terrible state of the environment, Lisa and her new boyfriend Colin hold a seminar and convince the town to clean up the lake.
-Meanwhile, Homer and Bart engage in a dare contest, in which Homer dares Bart to skateboard to Krusty Burger and back nude.
-After Bart is caught by the police, Homer has Bart take the blame for the dare.
-At Krusty Burger, Homer adopts a pig he names "Plopper" to save him from being slaughtered by Krusty the Clown.
+Meanwhile, Grampa has a spiritual experience and prophesies that a disaster will befall Springfield (which involves a "twisted tail", "a thousand eyes", the people being "trapped forever", and ending it with an ominous warning of "eepah"), which only Marge takes seriously.
+Homer adopts a pig he names "Plopper" to save him from being slaughtered by Krusty the Clown at Krusty Burger.
 When Homer brings the pig back home, Marge identifies the pig as a part of the prophecy and warns Homer to get rid of him, but Homer refuses.
 Homer's fawning over Plopper makes Bart, now fed up with Homer's carelessness, look to Ned Flanders as a father figure.

 Marge orders Homer to dispose of an overflowing silo full of Plopper's feces (and some of Homer's own, as well).
 Rather than disposing of it safely, he becomes distracted after hearing that Lard Lad is giving away free donuts and hastily dumps the silo in the lake, critically polluting it.
-After a squirrel falls into the lake and becomes mutated, Russ Cargill, head of the Environmental Protection Agency (EPA), informs President Arnold Schwarzenegger of Springfield's pollution crisis and presents him with five solutions.
-Schwarzenegger randomly picks the third option – sealing Springfield off from the rest of the world under a giant glass dome.
+After a squirrel falls into the lake and becomes mutated (bearing the "thousand eyes" Grandpa mentioned in the process), Russ Cargill, head of the Environmental Protection Agency (EPA), informs President Arnold Schwarzenegger of Springfield's pollution crisis and presents him with five solutions.
+Schwarzenegger randomly picks the third option – sealing Springfield off from the rest of the world under a giant glass dome, trapping everyone and completing the prophecy.